Special Education Accommodations and Modifications

 Curriculum Content:

-Simplified assignments for students with intellectual disabilities or severe language disorders, like reducing the number of math problems or providing simpler texts.
+• Simplified assignments for students with intellectual disabilities or severe language disorders, like reducing the number of math problems or providing more straightforward texts.

 Alternate Assignments:

-Students with language disorders or learning disabilities could create a visual presentation, story map, or summary instead of a full essay.
+• Students with language disorders or learning disabilities could create a visual presentation, story map, or summary instead of an entire essay.

 Assessment Modifications: